 When in doubt, it is usually better to order too much wallpaper than too little.
 Extra double rolls can be returned for a refund.
 But if you need to order more, it may not be possible to get the same dye lot or run number.
 That means the colors could be different.
 Or the pattern may even be discontinued.

-For our customers from other countries: Please note that a standard European roll of wallpaper is equivalent to what we call a DOUBLE roll.
+For our customers outside the US: Please note that a standard European roll of wallpaper is equivalent to what we call a DOUBLE roll.